 We require a Security Clearance, Vulnerable Sector Check and Child Intervention Check for everyone in the home that is 18 years or older.
 All providers are required to have a current Child/Infant CPR First Aid Certificate.
 If you live in an apartment, you must be on the ground floor.
 You can still apply to become a dayhome program educator prior to completing your security clearance and intervention checks.
 You will need to get them before your approval process.

-It is an asset if you have your Child Care Assistant, Child Care Worker or Child Care Supervisor Certification.
+It is an asset if you have your Early Childhood Educator(ECE) Level 1, 2, or 3.
 We will still consider applicants who do not have any childcare certifications.
-If you do become a provider through our agency, you are required to complete your Child Care Assistant course (formerly Level 1).
+If you do become a dayhome program educator through our agency, you are required to complete your Level 1 course.
 This can be completed through in-home study in the comfort of your own home.

-As an approved dayhome educator, you are considered self-employed and able to set your own rates and the agency will add a standard administrative fee on top of your rate.
-Because we are an accredited family dayhome agency, educators are eligible to qualify for support funding based on your level of education.
+As a dayhome program educator, you are considered self-employed and able to set your own rates and the agency will add a standard administrative fee on top of your rate.
+Because we are a licensed family dayhome agency, educators are eligible to qualify for support funding based on your level of education.
 This funding is added over and above your monthly rate.
 Please see the "What are the Benefits" section for more info.

-You can have up to six children (aged 12 and under) including your own children.
-We are required by the government to follow age ratio guidelines.
+You can have up to six children (aged 12 and under) not including your own children.
 You can have two children under the age of 2 or three children under the age of 3 (your own children count in this ratio.)